-38 A full listing of the indicators monitored over the last year is shown in the next section along with details of current performance, progress towards targets and general comments / explanations for variance.
+46 A full listing of the indicators monitored over the last year is shown in the next section along with details of current performance, progress towards targets and general comments / explanations for variance.
 Performance of all the indicators is shown in the tables in the following section but a brief overview of the key changes and any progress over the last year is given here:

-Local Plan Core Strategy Monitoring Indicators Performance 2017/18

-- 39 For all the indicators measuring the strategic themes / policies contained in the adopted Core Strategy the performance over the year showed: - 28 indicators have improved - 15 indicators have shown no significant change from the baseline or updated data is unavailable - 11 indicators have declined or are not on target - 40 The relatively high number of indicators which are showing no change partly reflects a number of measurement changes from previous AMRs resulting in new baseline positions due to Local Plan adoption and/or unavailability of data updates. - 41 A breakdown of performance by the six broad themes / headings (excluding infrastructure for which monitoring indicators will be determined as part of the infrastructure delivery plan) is shown below:
+47 For all the indicators measuring the strategic themes / policies contained in the adopted Core Strategy the performance over the year showed:

+- 28 indicators have improved - 15 indicators have shown no significant change from the baseline or updated data is unavailable - 11 indicators have declined or are not on target

+48 The relatively high number of indicators which are showing no change partly reflects a number of measurement changes from previous AMRs resulting in new baseline positions due to Local Plan adoption and/or unavailability of data updates.

+49 A breakdown of performance by the six broad themes / headings (excluding infrastructure for which monitoring indicators will be determined as part of the infrastructure delivery plan) is shown below:

-42 Good performance / improvements have been seen in -
+50 Good performance / improvements have been seen in -

-- Over three quarters of completed new builds were on previously developed land. - Increase in the employment rate in the borough which is now close to the national average. - New business registration rate increases for the sixth consecutive year. - Industrial estates vacancy rate remains historically low and close to target. - Household waste recycling increased. - Significant increase in renewable energy generation. - The amount of land, both for residential and employment, has increased significantly due to Local Plan adoption. - 43 Poor performance / decline has been seen in -
+- Over 90% of completed new builds were on previously developed land. - Increase in the amount of affordable housing completions. - Industrial estates vacancy rate remains historically low and close to target. - Household and municipal waste being sent to landfill continues to fall - Air quality improvements during the year. - The amount of available development land, both for residential and employment, has increased significantly due to Local Plan Sites and Policies Document adoption. - 51 Poor performance / decline has been seen in - - Number of dwellings built continues to be below target despite a continuing high level of planning permissions.

-- Number of dwellings built continues to be below target despite a continuing high level of permissions. - Number of affordable homes built has decreased from previous year. - Industrial floorspace developed in the year has fallen and remains historically low. - Vacancy rate on the primary shopping streets in Rotherham town centre remains high. - Numbers killed or seriously injured on the borough's roads has increased. - Municipal waste sent to landfill has increased this year. - 44 The AMR is a convenient means of pulling out emerging issues on projects which will have a bearing on the Local Plan and the future monitoring framework.
+- Industrial floorspace developed in the year has fallen and remains historically low. - Vacancy rate on the primary shopping streets in Rotherham town centre remains high. - Overall retail vacancies have risen across the borough. - Public transport use has declined with increase in car journeys.

+52 The AMR is a convenient means of pulling out emerging issues on projects which will have a bearing on the Local Plan and the future monitoring framework.
 There are a number of key projects which, due to their large scale and potential impact, are mentioned in more detail here: